 Snowflake is a popular completely managed data warehouse service that offers instant scaling, a unique pricing model that separates compute loads from storage usage and multi-cloud support.
-Snowflake works using a hybrid of shared nothing and shared disk architecture.
+It works using a hybrid of shared nothing and shared disk architecture.
 More information on Snowflake architecture can be found here.

 What makes snowflake unique from the other data warehouse services is its ability to scale instantly with minimum downtime.
 There is no need for the end user to select hardware or software, install, configure or manage anything to get a full-fledged data warehouse running.
 It is the best example of a completely managed data warehouse service at this point.
 Its storage mechanism is independent of the compute architecture and allows the user to exploit third-party services like AWS S3.

 From an architecture point of view, Snowflake uses a concept called virtual warehouse which lies on top of the database storage service.
 A query services layer that sits on top of virtual warehouses manages the infrastructure, metadata, query optimization and security.
-This architecture allows Snowflake to build multiple virtual data warehouses over the same data.
+This architecture allows it to build multiple virtual data warehouses over the same data.
 This enables different types of jobs to be run on the same data in different virtual data warehouses without affecting each other.

 Amazon Redshift Features

 Amazon Redshift is a completely managed large scale data warehouse service.
 In this context, completely managed means, the end-users do not have to worry about monitoring, troubleshooting, updating software, etc. That said there are some housekeeping activities related to data manipulation, that still require developer involvement.
 Here is a short introduction on Redshift:

 Redshift provides a columnar data structure and provides a query layer compatible with the Postgres SQL standard.
 It also provides a feature called spectrum which allows users to query data stored in S3 in predefined formats like JSON or ORC.
-Combined with the AWS pipeline which enables users to schedule jobs using multiple AWS components for loading or processing, Redshift offers a complete solution for building an ETL pipeline and data warehouse.
+Combined with the AWS pipeline which enables users to schedule jobs using multiple AWS components for loading or processing, It offers a complete solution for building an ETL pipeline and data warehouse.